veegishx/vaccination-schedule-notifier/readme.md

 - Detect active vaccination schedules for a specific vaccine
 - Detect active vaccination schedules available in a specific region
 - Send an SMS via Twilio to notify of available vaccines

+## 🚨 Requirement
+- A Twilio account to send messages when active schedules are found